- Area: Siem Reap Province > Krong Siem Reab > Sangkat Nokor Thum > Krâvan Village

 Visiting Prasat Kravan

 Being so close to the road, and on flat ground, this is a quick and easy temple site to visit and its uniqueness and bas-reliefs make it very worthwhile.
-The site is open from 7.30 am to 5.30 pm and you can spend 15-20 mins here.
-There is a drink stall at the entrance and the temple is part of the Small Circuit.
-It’s required to have an Angkor Pass.
+The site is open from 7.30 am to 5.30 pm and you can spend 15-20 mins here or longer if you want to really geek out on the relief carvings.
+There is a drink stall at the entrance on the western side of the temple, and the temple is part of the Small Circuit.
+An Angkor Pass is required.

 Historical Images